CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 </pre>

 The `allas-conf` procedure above defines an Allas connection that is valid for eight hours.
-Next, I go to the _zebrafish_ directory.
+Next, I go to the _genomes_ directory.
 ```text
 cd /scratch/project_2001659/genomes
 ```